rdappel/courses/pages/csharp-introduction-to-programming/assignments/hello-world.md

 ## Project Setup

 Create a new Windows Forms App project in Visual Studio.
-Name the project "<your initials>.Assignment1.UI", and the solution "<your initials>.Assignment1".
+Name the project "&lt;your initials&gt;.Assignment1.UI", and the solution "&lt;your initials&gt;.Assignment1".
 This will help keep your projects organized.

 ## Form Design